BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

     },
 <snip>
 ```
 We  can request a download URL for each layer with the following command.
-This requires some trial and error until we find something useful
+This required some trial and error until I found something useful

 ```
 ┌──(kali㉿kali)-[~]